- Low Flow Liquid Meters

 MaxExtractor Extraction Monitor

-The Rheotherm MaxExtractor Extraction Monitor is a ground-breaking innovation from Intek, your process flow partner.
+The Rheotherm® MaxExtractor Extraction Monitor [Patent Pending] is a ground-breaking innovation from Intek, your process flow partner.
 The unique capabilities of this instrument enable you to get the most from your botanical oil extraction process.

-The Rheotherm MaxExtractor is a thermal properties sensor which tracks the changes in the properties of the extract fluid as the extraction progresses from pure solvent to a solvent with oil extract.
-Using the MaxExtractor allows you to track the rate of extraction of oil from the source material and determine when the extraction process is complete.
-The MaxExtractor Extraction Monitor gives you the information needed to fine tune your process and increase your efficiency.
+The Rheotherm® MaxExtractor is a thermal properties sensor that tracks the changes in the properties of the fluid as the extraction progresses from pure solvent to a solvent with oil extract.
+Using the MaxExtractor allows you to track the rate of extraction of oil from the plant matter and determine when the extraction process is complete.
+The MaxExtractor gives you the information needed to fine tune your process and increase your efficiency.
 Save time.
 Save money.
-Improve product throughput.
+Improve product throughput with the MaxExtractor.

 What Can We Measure?